-The final assessment activity that you need to complete is a formal assessor-led discussion.
-This assessment will be an evaluation of the activities you conducted and should also support the assessor to confirm any gaps in evidence, or add an extra layer of confidence, particularly around any knowledge aspects that may not have been fully seen through the practice observations.
-You may also be asked questions that relate your knowledge and understanding of health and care in relation to the assessment activities you have undertaken.
+The final assessment activity that you need to complete is a formal professional discussion with your assessor.
+This assessment will be an evaluation of the activities conducted and should also support the assessor to confirm any gaps in evidence, or add an extra layer of confidence, particularly around any knowledge aspects that may not have been fully seen through the practice observations.